marthafrench/scooby/README.md

 # scooby
-An AI-powered incident response system that analyses Splunk logs with Gemini 2.0 Flash via PyTorch to provide intelligent root cause analysis and automated resolution guidance
+An AI-powered incident response system that analyses logs along with available system documentation using Gemini 2.0 Flash via Cortex to provide intelligent automated resolution guidance

 ## Overview

-This project implements an AI-powered system that automatically analyses system failure logs from Splunk, provides intelligent insights about incidents, and presents actionable information through automated dashboards.
-The system combines log aggregation, machine learning analysis, and intelligent prompt management to transform raw failure data into comprehensive incident response guidance.
+This project implements an AI-powered system that automatically analyses system failure logs from Splunk or HTTP POSTS, provides intelligent insights about incidents, and presents actionable information through automated dashboards.
+The system combines log aggregation, machine learning analysis and intelligent prompt management to transform raw failure data and documentation into comprehensive incident response guidance.

 ## What We Want to Achieve

 **Primary Objectives:**
 - Automatically detect and categorise system failures across multiple services
-- Provide instant, intelligent analysis of incidents including root cause identification
+- Provide intelligent analysis of incidents in under 5 minutes
 - Generate actionable remediation steps and escalation paths
 - Reduce mean time to resolution (MTTR) for incidents
 - Enable self-service incident resolution for common issues